-This fall, GUWellness will present a new series designed to help reduce stress, improve mental and physical health and provide an enhanced sense of well-being.
+This new workshop series is designed to help reduce stress, improve mental and physical health and provide an enhanced sense of well-being.
 Sound like something you could use in your life?
 If so, and if you are looking for a new path to greater wellness, we invite you to find inspiration in The Creative Spark.

 Research shows that exercising your creativity muscles has a positive impact on your overall health and wellness.
 We invite you to try something new, stimulate your senses, explore artistic expression, laugh, challenge yourself and, perhaps most importantly, play for the sake of play.
 Who knows?
 Practicing creativity be the spark that ignites your wellness transformation.

 Each session is held on a Monday and is approximately 75 minutes long (1 -2:15pm).
-Exact dates will be published in September.
+Dates and topics are published on the calendar as they are scheduled.
 Sessions are led by members of the Georgetown University community for the community.
 No tests, no grades.
 Come and be inspired.

 No drawing experience required, just a willingness to spend this time on the lawn and on the page.
 Take a leap and explore sketching as a means to connect with yourself, your surroundings and the present moment.
 Facilitated by Clifford Chieffo, (Emeritus Distinguished Research Professor of Art), a well-known artist, art historian, lecturer, and author.

 The Masks We Wear.
 Mask Making as a means of self-exploration and excavation.

 We all wear them, now we invite you to design one (or more) on purpose and in vivid color.
 All participants will be asked to bring (or provide in advance) a picture of their face.
 Inspired by the work and input of 2012 Artist of the Year, Susan Markara.